JJLongoria/aura-helper-connector/README.md

 ---

 ## [**getServerInstance(usernameOrAlias)**](#getserverinstanceusernameoralias)
-Method to get the server instance for an username or alias (or the connection username or alias)
+Method to get the server instance using a username or alias, or using connection username or alias, or using project auth org username or alias

 ### **Parameters:**
-  - **usernameOrAlias**: Username or alias to check.
-(If not provided, use usernameOrAlias from connection object)
+  - **usernameOrAlias**: Username or alias to get the server instance
     - `string`

 ### **Return:**